cschneid/refreshing_cache/README.md

 # RefreshingCache

-*Goal:* A background job unpredictibly sets a database row that I want to fetch in a timely, but not immediate manner.
-Every X seconds, I want to check if the value is updated, and if so, update my value of it.
+*Motivation:* We have a background job that unpredictably sets a database row that the application needs to be aware of on a regular, but delayed basis.
+We can't afford to check for an update every request, and the processing the app needs to do when it does change is substantial, so we don't want to toss the cache unnecessarily.

 *What this is:* A hash wrapper that lets you set a timeout, a checking proc, and a refresh proc.

+* When a value isn't present, the refersh proc runs to populate the cache
+* When the timeout gets hit, the check_proc runs to see if a refresh is actually required (just because it timed out doesn't mean the cache needs to be tossed)

 ## Installation